The first step in selecting the right skin solution and routine is by determining your skin type.

 But if these don’t describe you at the slightest, looking into your diet and gut health may be the next stop.

-*Make sure to check out the links I have added to some of my previous articles that go in great depth regarding the listed skin concerns.
+NB: Make sure to check out the links I have added to some of my previous articles that go in great depth regarding the listed skin concerns.

 3. Sensitive Skin.

-This can mean allergies on certain ingredients, sensitizing the skin with overuse of harsh products, extreme weather conditions such as strong winds or extreme heat, and many other things that can come in contact with your skin and can easily irritate it.
+This can mean allergies to certain ingredients, sensitizing the skin with overuse of harsh products, extreme weather conditions such as strong winds or extreme heat, and many other things that can come in contact with your skin and can easily irritate it.

-Sensitive skin often appears thin and fragile, has a translucent-like appearance, it feels very tight after washing, and reacts to external stimuli by becoming red, blotchy, and inflamed.
+Sensitive skin often appears thin and fragile, has a translucent-like appearance, feels very tight after washing, and reacts to external stimuli by becoming red, blotchy, and inflamed.